umeshkumarbj/README-Files/Core-sdk/README.md

     BusinessUnit,
   } from '@nice-ccf/core-sdk';

-2. Initialize Logger:
+2. Initialize Logger:<br/>
   const logger = new Logger('Browser Extension', 'DockingTab');

-3. Leverage SDK functionalities:
+3. Leverage SDK functionalities:<br />
-   Refer to the official documentation (link to be provided) for detailed usage examples on specific features like AdminService, WebsocketStatusCode, etc.
+   Refer to the official documentation (link to be provided) for detailed usage examples on specific features like AdminService, WebsocketStatusCode, etc.<br />
    Explore the available classes and methods within the library to interact with CXone Core-sdk functionalities.

 # Compatibility